open-telemetry/oteps/text/profiles/0239-profiles-data-model.md

 #### Message `Profile`

-Profile is a common stacktrace profile format.
-Measurements represented with this format should follow the following conventions:

-- Consumers should treat unset optional fields as if they had been set with their default value.
-- When possible, measurements should be stored in "unsampled" form that is most useful to humans.
-There should be enough information present to determine the original sampled values.
-- On-disk, the serialized proto must be gzip-compressed.
-- The profile is represented as a set of samples, where each sample references a sequence of locations, and where each location belongs to a mapping.
-- There is a N->1 relationship from sample.location_id entries to locations.
-For every sample.location_id entry there must be a unique Location with that id.
-- There is an optional N->1 relationship from locations to mappings.
-For every nonzero Location.mapping_id there must be a unique Mapping with that id.

 Represents a complete profile, including sample types, samples, mappings to binaries, locations, functions, string table, and additional metadata.